hatrinht72/Multiome_sc_ATAC_RNAseq_analysis/3_Secondary_Analysis/1_Loading_data.md

 young_atac <- young$Peaks
 ```
 ### 2.2 Loading meta files
-For ATAC seq data, we ll need cell metadata file and the fragments files to be able using the other functio of Signac.
+For ATAC seq data, we ll need cell metadata file and the fragments files to be able using the other function of Signac.
 As we already talk in **2_Primary_Analysis**, this fragment file must be stored in the same folder with .tbi file to be able map the position

 ```